 3. These are funds available to the student which are intended to cover similar costs to bursary funding.
 This will include Education Maintenance Allowance (EMA).
 It will also include state benefits which are intended to cover general living costs.
-It does not include benefits paid for alternative purposes which include, but are not limited to: maternity allowance, income support, jobseeker's allowance, employment and support allowance, statutory maternity pay, statutory paternity pay, statutory sick pay and universal credit.
+It does not include benefits paid for other purposes.
+Benefits which count as alternative funding include, but are not limited to: maternity allowance, income support, jobseeker's allowance, employment and support allowance, statutory maternity pay, statutory paternity pay, statutory sick pay and pension credit.